antonc42/cs406-project/DOC.md

 - If a forward zone is to be configured on the BIND DNS server, not just any zone can be used, except for the purposes of experimentation or local use.
  - If a zone such as `google.com` were configured on the server, it would not be usable by anyone in the world except those users of the particular DNS server.
  - Although it is possible to "over-ride" a zone in this way, it is not recommended.
- - Instead, a real domain name may be purchases from a domain registrar and set to use the BIND DNS server as its authoratative DNS server.
+ - Instead, a real domain name may be purchased from a domain registrar and set to use the BIND DNS server as its authoratative DNS server.
  - Then and only then will the zone be valid world-wide.
 - This guide assumes some basic familiarity with the Linux command line and the RedHat/CentOS/Fedora family of distributions.